Spirits companies encounter more competition in U.S. vodka market

 Diageo's Chief Executive Ivan Menezes told reporters in July that the company planned to scale back on the pace of the price increases it has implemented in the past three years so that Smirnoff could become more competitive.

 Still, growth in the United States will be hard to find, said Spiros Malandrakis, alcoholic drinks analyst at Euromonitor.
-In recent years, companies that sell vodka have tried to attract consumers by introducing more flavors.
-But sales of flavored vodka are slowing.
+In recent years, companies that sell vodka have tried to attract consumers by introducing more flavours.
+But sales of flavoured vodka are slowing.

-"People just jump from one flavor to the next, and eventually we just get bored of all of them," he said.
+"People just jump from one flavour to the next, and eventually we just get bored of all of them," he said.
 He said, of vodka, "Essentially, it has reached the limits of what the category can do."
-(Reporting by Anjali Athavaley in New York and Martinne Geller in London; Editing by Lisa Shumaker)